futtta/autoptimize/readme.txt

 == Changelog ==

 = 2.8.2 =
-* Images: fix for PHP "undefined index" notice
-* Images: only show "did you know shortpixel" notice on Autoptimize settings pages
+* Images: only show "did you know shortpixel" notice on Autoptimize settings pages (no more littering all over the backend)
-* Images: update lazysizes to 5.3.0 from upstream
+* Images: update lazysizes from upstream
+* Images: misc. improvements such as fix for PHP "undefined index" notice, updated copy, ...
 * HTML: rename HTML minify class from minify_HTML to AO_minify_HTML to avoid conflicts with e.g. W3TC
+* Critical CSS: misc. improvements such as detect is_front_page before any other conditional, fix for conditional rules without an actual condition, improved debug logging, ...
 * JS/ CSS: fix for AO not optimizing multisite child sites when CDN set

 = 2.8.1 =
 * Images: new option not to lazyload first X images
 * fix for "array to string" conversion errors in image optimization logic of .ico files
-* switch jQuery .click shorthand to please jQuery Migrate helper (and because it's better that way)
+* switch jQuery shorthand .click (in toolbar JS & PaND dismiss notice JS) to please jQuery Migrate helper (and because it's better that way)

 = 2.8.0 =
 * JavaScript: new option "defer but don't aggregate"